o0101/good.html/README.md

 <!warm-greeter />
 ```

 Follow along with the below steps to learn how to create your very own greeter component.
+Or just [jump straight to a work demo](https://i5ik.github.io/BANG/) if you prefer to have something to play with.

 First, to get you setup for the tutorial, install the **BANG!** package from NPM: